 The incentives and disincentives to agricultural water conservation form a challenging puzzle.
 Agricultural water users must be actively engaged in this challenge.

-- We are supporting agricultural leaders throughout the Colorado River Basin to promote the changes required to better manage agricultural water without reducing productivity that maintains a secure food supply and strong communities.
+- We supported agricultural leaders throughout the Colorado River Basin to promote the changes required to better manage agricultural water without reducing productivity that maintains a secure food supply and strong communities.
 Other users and society as a whole will need to join agriculture in stepping up to the water conservation challenge.